-4304.1.1 Homologations of Dual Moguls Course

-Dual Moguls courses for all international competitions included in the FIS Calendar must be approved and homologated by the FIS.
+4304.1.1 Homologations of Dual Moguls Course Dual Moguls courses for all international competitions included in the FIS Calendar must be approved and homologated by the FIS.

-4304.1.2 General Characteristics of the Dual Moguls Site

-The Dual Moguls site must be uniformly covered in moguls, with a reasonably constant grade and fall-line, free of obstacles, with satisfactory snow cover.
-The moguls may be machine constructed and must conform to specifications contained in the FIS Freestyle Course Standards Manual.

-4304.1.3 Layout of the Dual Moguls Site

-- 4304.1.3.1 The Dual Moguls course should be a constant grade with one continuous fall-line. - The slope should not be overly concave or convex, nor should it have distinct changes in grade. - 4304.1.3.3 The course must be as evenly covered in moguls as possible.
+- 4304.1.2 General Characteristics of the Dual Moguls Site The Dual Moguls site must be uniformly covered in moguls, with a reasonably constant grade and fall-line, free of obstacles, with satisfactory snow cover.
+The moguls may be machine constructed and must conform to specifications contained in the FIS Freestyle Course Standards Manual. - 4304.1.3 Layout of the Dual Moguls Site - 4304.1.3.1 The Dual Moguls course should be a constant grade with one continuous fall-line. - 4304.1.3.2 The slope should not be overly concave or convex, nor should it have distinct changes in grade. - 4304.1.3.3 The course must be as evenly covered in moguls as possible.
 Hard, sharp bumps should be smoothed out, deep ruts, ice balls and snow machine tracks should be removed.
-Bumps that throw the competitor too far into the air should be modified. - 4304.1.3.4 Air bumps, should conform to course Specifications for Dual Moguls (see 4304.3).
+Bumps that throw the competitor too far into the air should be modified. - 4304.1.3.4 Air bumps should conform to course Specifications for Dual Moguls (see 4304.3). - 4304.1.3.5 The course shall be divided into two lanes of equal width for the Finals.
+For the procedure during Qualifications, see 4310.2.1.
+In all cases, the left side (looking up the hill) will be the Blue course and the right side will be the Red course.